Select language, opens an overlay

 • Staff-Created List

-Queer: 'Queer’ can be used to refer to the spectrum of non-heterosexual and/or non-cisgender people and provides convenient shorthand for ‘LGBTQ2S+' (QMUNITY) Two-Spirit (2-Spirit): A term used by many Indigenous communities on Turtle Island (typically known as Canada & the United States) to describe people with diverse gender identities, gender expressions, gender roles, and sexual orientations.
+Indigiqueer/Indigequeer: A term used to refer to the Indigenous queer community and as a specific individual identity.
+This term was coined by TJ Cuthand and popularized by Joshua Whitehead to create specific language to refer to and include those in the Indigenous queer community who do not hold Two-Spirit identities (although Two- Spirit identities are part of the wider Indigiqueer community).
+As ‘queer’ is a reclaimed term, care should be taken when using this term as some people still find the use of the word offensive, especially when used by those outside the 2SLGBTQIA+ community.
+Indigiqueer is an identity embodied exclusively by Indigenous people and should never be used by non- Indigenous people.
+(QMUNITY) Two-Spirit (2-Spirit): A term used by many Indigenous communities on Turtle Island (also known as North America) to describe people with diverse gender identities, gender expressions, gender roles, and sexual orientations.
 Two-Spirit people have been and are viewed differently across Indigenous nations.
 Two-Spirit people were included and respected in most Indigenous communities, sometimes considered sacred and highly-revered.
 They often took on important roles as healers, mediators, and warriors.
 Not all people who are Indigenous and gender/sexually diverse will name themselves as Two-Spirit and this is their self-determination.
-Two-Spirit is something embodied exclusively by Indigenous people and is not to be taken on by non-Indigenous people (QMUNITY) Get started with these titles carefully selected by the reading specialists at Vancouver Public Library.
+Two-Spirit is something embodied exclusively by Indigenous people and is not to be taken on by non-Indigenous people.
+(QMUNITY) Get started with these titles carefully selected by the reading specialists at Vancouver Public Library.
 If you would like a personalized reading list, please use the Books Just For You service at https://www.vpl.ca/readnext.

 • awâsis